Olivier-Boudeville-EDF/Sim-Diasca/sim-diasca/doc/technical-manual/Sim-Diasca-time-management-english.rst

 In Sim-Diasca, the scheduling service is implemented thanks to an arbitrarily deep hierarchy of distributed time managers.
 Their role is to agree on the progress of simulation time and to allow model instances (actors) to be evaluated as much as possible in parallel.

-More precisely, the simulation time is split according to a fundamental simulation frequency (ex: 50 Hz, or vastly inferior ones for yearly temporalities) which defines the finest tick granularity (ex: 20 milliseconds) on which model instances are free to develop their behaviour, however erratic and complex they may be.
+More precisely, the simulation time is split according to a fundamental simulation frequency (e.g. 50 Hz, or vastly inferior ones for yearly temporalities) which defines the finest tick granularity (e.g. 20 milliseconds) on which model instances are free to develop their behaviour, however erratic and complex they may be.

 Of course the time management service may then be able to perform "time-warp", i.e. to skip any series of ticks that it can determine as being idle.